Tanya-p96/Example_Project/notes.md

 GitHub Actions allow users to create custom workflows hooked into your GitHub repos.
 This is really useful for CI/CD type activities, such as running test suites or building code.

-To demonstrate the capablities of GitHub actions, we are going to create a scenario where we ensure tests are passing before merging into the main branch:
+To demonstrate the capabilities of GitHub actions, we are going to create a scenario where we ensure tests are passing before merging into the main branch:

 1. Create a new branch for the changes.
 2. Copy the below text into an action definition yaml file in this repo, at `.github/workflows/run_tests.yaml`